 Real-time asset tracking transforms baggage cart management from a logistical burden into a measurable, data-driven operational function.

-Because the solution leverages existing Cisco infrastructure operated by Hub One, airports can deploy NAO® Track without installing additional dedicated hardware.
-This approach simplifies deployment, reduces technical complexity and preserves architectural consistency within the airport IT environment.
+This enables airports to deploy NAO® Track without installing additional dedicated hardware.
+This approach simplifies deployment, reduces technical complexity, and preserves architectural consistency within the airport’s IT environment.

 Enhancing asset governance and strategic planning